Queen’s University Belfast in Collaboration with Almac Group Lead Largest Study of its Kind to Transform Prostate Cancer Treatment

 Treatment options available to prostate cancer patients include radiotherapy, chemotherapy, brachytherapy and hormone therapy.
 Although radiotherapy is often used to effectively treat patients with prostate cancer, 20- 30% of patients can relapse within five years.
 Dr Jain explains: “The relapse of many prostate patients could be avoided through undergoing more intensive treatment including higher dosages of radiotherapy.
 There are also potential side-effects associated with administering more intensive treatment so a test that enables us to deliver the right treatment to the right patient would be extremely beneficial in clinical practice.”

-The project was funded by Prostate Cancer UK and the Movember Center of Excellence, a joint venture between Queen’s University Belfast and academic colleagues in Manchester.
+The project was funded by Prostate Cancer UK and the Movember Centre of Excellence, a joint venture between Queen’s University Belfast and academic colleagues in Manchester.

 Notes to Editor